 Stanislavski acting techniques are the most popular acting techniques.
-In fact, almost all types of acting approaches that actors use in the present era has been derived from Stanislavski’s techniques.
+In fact, almost all types of acting approaches that actors use in the present era have been derived from Stanislavski’s techniques.
 It is more popularly known as “the method”.

-You take any acting guru, be it Uta Hagen, Sandford Meisner, Lee Strasberg or Stella Adler, each takes one or two or more pages out of Stanislavski’s book of acting.
+You take any acting guru, be it Uta Hagen, Sandford Meisner, Lee Strasberg, or Stella Adler, each takes one or two or more pages out of Stanislavski’s book of acting.

 I won’t be explaining how or what is the history of Stanislavski’s approach to method acting is.
 You can read the history on Wikipedia.

 By the way, when I was first introduced to method acting, I was asked to read about the history of method acting.
 Yes, history is boring but it was interesting to know how Stanislavski’s own struggle to approach acting helped him shape “the method” we know.